vovochka404/network-manager-amneziawg/README.md

 #### D-Bus Allowance

 D-Bus does not allow just anybody to own any D-Bus service name they like.
-Thus, it may be necessary to tell D-Bus that it is not forbidden to use the name `org.freedesktop.NetworkManager.wireguard`.
+Thus, it may be necessary to tell D-Bus that it is not forbidden to use the name `org.freedesktop.NetworkManager.amneziawg`.
-This can be achieved by placing an appropriate file (like `nm-wireguard-service.conf`) inside the directory `/etc/dbus-1/system.d` or similar.
+This can be achieved by placing an appropriate file (like `nm-amneziawg-service.conf`) inside the directory `/etc/dbus-1/system.d` or similar.

 The following is an example for the content of such a file:
 ~~~~xml